 Another marvel piece from Delhi’s history is the 3rd century dated *Iron Pillar*.
 As the name suggests, the pillar is made of 98% iron.
 Still going strong after all bearing all wear and tear, the iron pillar hasn’t rusted yet which is another mystery.
 If historians are to be believed the Iron pillar was built in honour of Chandragupta II long before the Muslim dynasty came to power in Delhi.
 The pillar stands high at 7.2 meters with an image of God Garuda on top showcasing the reign of Hindu dynasty.
 The Iron Pillar of Delhi is believed to be not of Delhi origin and rather brought to Delhi from the Udaygiri caves of Madhya Pradesh – the reason for which is not known.

 Suggested Read – Roam through the ruins of Safdarjung Tomb!

 The inscriptions are made on the Iron Pillar of Delhi in Brahmi script which I witness closely in the Asoka Edicts near Shanti Stupa.
 This clearly signifies the iron pillar as one of the distinguished historical monuments of Delhi.

 Did you visit Qutub Minar the largest brick minaret in the world and one the most visited historical monuments in Delhi?
-Did you get a chance to see the Safdarjung tomb in your visit to the Indian capital??
+Did you get a chance to see the Qutub Minar in your visit to the Indian capital??
 Do share your experience with me!!